 When starting from seeds, remember that some herb seeds need sunlight for germination.
 Simply scatter the seeds over the surface of your soil, then gently tamp them down to assure there's good seed/soil contact.

-After that, water as needed to keep the soil uniformly damp - usually every day or two - until your herbs are well established and growing strong in your garden.
+After that, water as needed to keep the soil uniformly damp, until your herbs are well established and growing strong in your garden.

 [Go Back to Page Contents List]

 Congrats!
-Your plants and seeds are in the ground.
 You're officially a DIY Herbal Tea gardener!

 Now, let's move on to the basics of maintaining your herb garden ...

-One of the biggest mistakes many first-time herbal tea gardeners make is over-fertilizing their herbs.
+One of the biggest mistakes many first-time herbal tea gardeners make is over-fertilizing.

 When herbs are over-fed, they grow big, beautiful, bland-tasting leaves.
 Bland ingredients are definitely not what you want for your tea!

-Beyond that, a weekly feeding of all-natural plant food (this is what I use), mixed at half strength, should be enough to help your herbs produce lots of wonderfully flavored tea.
+For container-grown herbs, a weekly feeding of all-natural plant food (this is what I use), mixed at half strength, will be enough to help your herbs produce lots of wonderfully flavored tea.

 Sorry, there's no way around it.
-Even container plants can pick up a stray weed every now and then.
+Even container plants sprout a few stray weeds throughout the growing season.
 So weeding is a must!

 Your herbs shouldn't have to compete with weeds for sunlight, water, nutrition and air circulation.
 Plus, a nicely tended garden space looks so pretty.
 So keep it tidy!

-The biggest problem with other mulches is that you have no idea what kind of yucky stuff is in them.
+With other mulches, you have no idea what kind of yucky stuff is in them.

 Recycled wood or rubber-based mulches might contain toxic chemicals from their "prior life".
 Plus, rubber stinks to high heaven in the hot sun.
 Blechh!

 Tip: It's best to keep mulch at least 4 inches (10 cm) away from the base of your herbs.
-Putting it right up against your plants invites stem rot and bugs.
+Putting it right up against the stems of your plants invites stem rot and bugs.

 As you get to know each of your herbs personally, you'll begin to recognize their "Gimme a drink!" and "Enough, already!" signals.